dataviscourse/tutorials/lectures/lecture-more-advanced-d3.md

 {% include code.html id="d3_group" file="d3_group.html" code="" js="false" preview="true" %}

-This returns a Map object where key is each unique value you grouped on and the value is an array of all objects belonging to the key.
+This returns a map object where key is each unique value you grouped on and the value is an array of all objects belonging to the key.

 `d3.groups` does something similar:

 {% include code.html id="d3_groups" file="d3_groups.html" code="" js="false" preview="true" %}

-`d3.groups` just returns the same thing in nested list format.
+`d3.groups` just returns the same thing in a nested list format.
 This is pretty useful for binding with `d3` without having to use `d3.entries`.

-You can also nest on multiple keys, this just returns a nested Map:
+You can also nest on multiple keys, this just returns a nested map:

 {% include code.html id="d3_groups_nested" file="d3_groups_nested.html" code="" js="false" preview="true" %}

 ## Linked Views

 Designing a complex visualization is always a challenge.
-There are multiple questions like: how do we structure our code-base?, how do views communicate with each other?
+There are multiple questions like: How do we structure our code-base?
+How do views communicate with each other?

-Object Oriented approach is usually a really easy and beginner friendly way to design your multi-view visualization with interactions between them.
+An object oriented approach is usually a really easy and beginner friendly way to design your multi-view visualization with interactions between them.
+We've split the following example up into three files.
+We first show the file that glues everything together, followed by the `ScatterPlotWithBrush` and `ScatterPlot` class.

 {% include code.html id="linked_view" file="linked_view.html" code="" js="false" preview="true" %}